Greece › Athens › Archaeological Sites › Acropolis Tours

 Special Considerations for Cruise Passengers

 - The Piraeus to Acropolis Distance.
 Cruise ships dock at Piraeus Port, which is about 12km from the Acropolis.
 Depending on traffic, a taxi or private transfer takes 30-60 minutes.
-Do not rely on the public bus (X80) if your tour start time is rigid; it is often caught in gridlock.
+Do not rely on the public bus (X80) it is often caught in gridlock.
 The Metro (Line 1 to Line 2) is reliable but involves a 15-minute walk from the cruise terminal to the station.

 - The “All Aboard” Time vs. Site Closures.
 Most cruises arrive between 6:00 AM and 8:00 AM.
 Crucial Warning: If you are on a summer cruise, you must be on the 8:00 AM tour.
 By 10:30 AM, thousands of your fellow passengers will arrive via organized shore excursions, creating massive bottlenecks at the Propylaea.
 Midday tours in July and August are punishing for cruise guests who have to trek back to the ship in the peak heat.